 Let’s draw an angle and its bisector.

-Geogebra is a dynamic software application, so you can move points A, B, C, and all the angles, and the bisector will update automatically.
+Geogebra is a dynamic software application, so you can move all the points A, B, or C, and the bisector will update automatically.